 Many years ago, I was in an adversarial and (to those around me) very audible phone conversation with an irate client.
 She ended the call by shouting an epithet and hanging up by slamming down her receiver.
 After four or five seconds of roaring silence, I looked around the office at the dozen or so people who’d been subjected to my raised voice.
-Wearing a sheepish expression, I threw up my hands then said, “She had the nerve to question my integrity!”
+Speaking in a sheepish tone, I threw up my hands then said, “She had the nerve to question my integrity!”
 The room exploded with laughter.
-I’ve recreated a similar scenario more than than once.
-It always – always – got a hearty laugh.
+I’ve recreated similar scenarios citing my integrity; they’ve always gotten a hearty laugh.

 What is integrity?
 For me, it is practicing personal responsibility – meaning no unkindness or violence.
 I struggle not to speak ill of others – whether from anger, trying to spice-up a conversation, or whatever.
 It takes vigilance because the opportunity to slander often comes camouflaged and unexpectedly, and can be momentarily ego-boosting.